-In Jakarta, Indonesia, the occupancy of our premium commercial building, Pacific Century Place, Jakarta ("PCP Jakarta"), maintained a stable performance during the year.
-At the end of December 31, 2021, the office space occupancy was at 80%.
-The gross rental income amounted to approximately HK\$248 million for 2021 compared to approximately HK\$240 million in 2020.
+In Jakarta, Indonesia, the occupancy of our premium commercial building, Pacific Century Place, Jakarta ("PCP Jakarta"), remained stable during the year.
+At the end of December 31, 2020, office space occupancy was at 81%.
+The gross rental income amounted to approximately HK\$240 million for 2020, as compared to approximately HK\$217 million in 2019.